CASE PROFILE – Kathleen Durdin

 The well-presented, independent 91-year old – who had lived in Hamley Bridge for more than 40 years – was killed in her Gilbert Street home and found on Wednesday 26th July 2000.

-She was not only repeatedly hit in the head, but was left with defensive injuries to her arms and hands as she tried to protect herself from the blows.
+She was repeatedly hit in the head, and left with defensive injuries to her arms and hands as she tried to protect herself from the blows.

 A fingerprint and partial palm print found at the property are considered critical evidence, but despite checking dozens of people, no match has been found to date.